 - Cut avocado in half and scoop flesh out with a spoon.
 Save seed.

-- Place flesh in medium bowl and mash with fork.
+- Place flesh in medium bowl and mash with Potato Masher or fork.

 - Add lime juice, tomato, onion, garlic, cilantro and salt.
 Blend well.

 - Put guacamole into a bowl and place avocado pit back into the guacamole.
-Cover the bowl with plastic wrap tightly (the wrap laying directly on the guacamole so there is no air) to keep it from browning.
+Cover the bowl with plastic wrap tightly (with the wrap laying directly on the guacamole so there is no air) to keep it from browning.

 Yield: 1-1/4 cups guacamole